-Before beginning the journey back home, she bows her head, clasps right fist in left palm, turns in the direction of The Palace of the Grandfather, and mutters a thankful prayer for the path he’s allowed her to step on.
-The screech of metal-on-metal drags her glance over her shoulder.
-The heavy steel door rolls slowly shut on a pneumatic piston, and caught a glimpse at one of the girls dancing closest to the door.
+Before beginning the journey back home, she bows her head, clasps right fist in her left palm, turns in the direction of The Palace of the Grandfather, and mutters a thankful prayer for this opportunity.

-Envy towards the tall, slender woman decked out with all of the latest augmentations dancing in her display box surges through Xiao Mei for the last time.
-She can’t even imagine how much of the Neuromesh the dancer has crisscrossing beneath her skin.
+She can’t even fathom how much of the Neuromesh the dancer has crisscrossing beneath her skin.
 She’s so beautiful and so full of energy.
-She has that faraway look in her eyes; the look people get when they travel deep in the Aether.
+She has that faraway look in her eyes, the look people get when they travel deep in the Aether.

 For years, Xiao Mei had yearned to experience that.
 To feel the connection.
 To see the Grandfather’s spark illuminating her beloved city from behind the veil that her organic frame stubbornly refused to lift.
 To touch the Aether.
 To be someone.